NU-CEM/CompPhys/_posts/2021-08-02-Introduction.md

 ### Do I need to attend the in-person labs?

-I will aim to publish all course materials on this website **however** a large component of this course is based on the verbal explanations whilst writing code (a.k.a, "live coding") and class discussion.
+We will aim to publish all course materials on this website **however** a large component of this course is based on the verbal explanations whilst writing code (a.k.a, "live coding") and class discussion.
 It will all make *much more sense* if you attend the sessions in the computer lab.
+The computer labs will not be recorded.

 ### Why do you use a Github website?